-It’s just a few blocks from the Greek Theater to the former site of the Onyx, the underground petri dish and artists hangout that flourished in Los Feliz in the early ’90s.
-It’s funny, though, what a long trip those few blocks can be.
+Its just a few blocks from the Greek Theater to the former site of the Onyx, the underground petri dish and artists hangout that flourished in Los Feliz in the early 90s.
+Its funny, though, what a long trip those few blocks can be.

 Beck Hansen used to hang out at the Onyx in its golden days, which stretched from 1989 through 1994, but back then he got around town on city buses, worked a succession of crappy jobs and crashed on various couches.
-When he made his first record, “Loser,” on an 8-track machine in Karl Stephensons living room in 1992, it probably never crossed his mind that in less than a decade hed be headlining the Greek.
+When he made his first record, Loser, on an 8-track machine in Karl Stephensons living room in 1992, it probably never crossed his mind that in less than a decade hed be headlining the Greek.

-“Me and my friend Steve Hanft used to sneak into the bushes at the Greek and listen to the shows,” Beck says over lunch at Netties in Silver Lake.
-“You could only see a little of the show through the bushes, but you could hear the music.
+Me and my friend Steve Hanft used to sneak into the bushes at the Greek and listen to the shows, Beck says over lunch at Netties in Silver Lake.
+You could only see a little of the show through the bushes, but you could hear the music.

 Dressed in jeans, a zipped-up sweatshirt and one of those goofy fishermans hats favored by Walter Matthau, Beck is pretty low-key for a guy whos sold more than 4 million records.
 He drives himself where he needs to go, and doesnt travel with an entourage, despite the fact that he looks rather fragile and could probably use the protection.
 Hes rail-thin, but doesnt eat a bite of the fish he orders for lunch, and takes just the occasional sip of bottled water.

 Beck speaks in a slow drawl, measures his words carefully and tends to be a bit reserved in conversation, but his manner changes dramatically when the subject shifts to music.
 He forgets himself when he talks about music, because his love of the subject is stronger than his natural introversion.
 He has an encyclopedic knowledge of dozens of popular forms, including country, blues, folk, bluegrass, funk, R&B, punk, glam, techno, rap, tropicalia, show tunes, pop and metal, and you get the feeling that he remembers every note of every song hes ever heard.

 This is impressive when you consider that he must be rather tired.
 In the midst of a tour that began last October and ends in September, hes just returned from San Diego, where he performed the previous night, and at the conclusion of lunch hell head out to Universal Studios for a taping of Farmclub.com.

-Beck is definitely over the edge in terms of how much hes working right now,” says drummer Joey Waronker, who recently ended a six-year stint in Becks band to play with R.E.M.
+Beck is definitely over the edge in terms of how much hes working right now, says drummer Joey Waronker, who recently ended a six-year stint in Becks band to play with R.E.M.
 But theres always the fear that opportunity doesnt last forever, and hes determined to strike while the iron is hot.